Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 The other type of control fallacy is based on the belief that your actions and presence impact or control the lives of others.

-For example, you think you make someone else happy or unhappy.
+You think you make someone else happy or unhappy.
 You think all of their emotions are controlled directly or indirectly by your behaviors.

 Fallacy of fairness